 I’m personally really excited about Playologie as it fills a well-needed gap in the kids’ fashion industry by connection designers with buyers in a common online e-commerce platform with verified buyers.
 Often Dashin Fashion readers ask me for wholesale information, and Playologie will provide this B2B information.
 Playologie will launch in June and designers will benefit from Playtime’s on-going contacts in the kids’ fashion industry.

 Understanding the need for high-quality product photos on Playologie, Playtime offered designers the opportunity to photograph their collections during the show with StyleShoots, an innovative photo studio that in just a few seconds photographs multiple items with a cut out background and can be exported for broadcast on the web, by PDF or on paper.
 I witnessed StyleShoots in action and was blown away by the high-quality photos with transparent backgrounds that are impossible to achieve in Photoshop.
 Believe me, I’ve tried many times!

 One big tip for Playtime visitors….keep in mind that although it feels small, there are over 400 exhibitors and you really need to plan 2-3 days to explore.
 This time I attended a full 3 days and still didn’t get to visit all the designers I wanted to meet.
 No matter how far ahead I plan my schedule I’m always drawn away to discover new designers from around the globe including Japan, UK, USA, France, Sweden, Denmark, Germany, Spain, Latvia, Belgium, Netherlands and more!

-Merci to Playtime for the fun, fashion-filled weekend in Paris….It was the perfect opportunity to interview hundreds of inspiring kids fashion designers under one roof.
+Merci to Playtime for the fun, a fashion-filled weekend in Paris…It was the perfect opportunity to interview hundreds of inspiring kids fashion designers under one roof.
 I look forward to the next edition in July!